CervelloLabs/referrski/packages/react-native/README.md

 - When invitations cannot be created or verified
 - When the user is not authenticated (for deletion operations)
 - When the user doesn't have permission to perform an operation
+- When email configuration is provided with an invalid email address

 ## API Reference